-- Until 20th century: use of force in international relations was not prohibited by IL. - During 20th century: Development of the prohibition - 1st step: Second Peace Conference The Hague 1907- Convention on the Prohibition of the Use of Force for the Recovery of Contractual Debts (Drago-Porter Convention). - After 1st WW: Creation of League of Nations with the aim of reducing the risk of future armed conflicts.
-It did not prohibit Member States from resorting to war, but subordinated it to prior peaceful settlement procedures. - Collective security mechanism: automatic sanctions. - Break off all comercial or financial Relations. - Prohibit all Relations of nationas. - Cease all financial, comercial or personal communications. - General Pact of Renunciation to War (1928): - Article I: renounced war as an instrument of national policy in their mutual relations. - Article II: settlement of all disputes by peaceful means. - After 2nd WW: UN main purpose of maintenance of international peace and security to be achieve by the general prohibition of use of force (art.
+- > Until 20th century: use of force in international relations was not prohibited by IL. - During 20th century: Development of the prohibition - 1st step: Second Peace Conference The Hague 1907 Convention on the Prohibition of the Use of Force for the Recovery of Contractual Debts (Drago-Porter Convention). - After 1st WW: Creation of League of Nations with the aim of reducing the risk of future armed conflicts.
+It did not prohibit Member States from resorting to war but subordinated it to prior peaceful settlement procedures. - Collective security mechanism: automatic sanctions. - Break off all commercial or financial Relations. - Prohibit all Relations of nations. - Cease all financial, commercial or personal communications. - General Pact of Renunciation to War (1928): - Article I: renounced war as an instrument of national policy in their mutual relations. - Article II: settlement of all disputes by peaceful means. - After 2nd WW: UN main purpose of maintenance of international peace and security to be achieve by the general prohibition of use of force (art.
 2.4). - Original value: Binding treaty norm for members.

-- Principle of Customary IL (ICJ Judgment in the case concerning United States military and paramilitary activities in and against Nicaragua (Nicaragua v.
-United States), 1986). - Consequences: binding to all states (members and non members UN)application by ICJ even if the conventional rule has been excluded from the jurisdiction of ICJ. - Fundamental principle of IL: GA Resolution 2625 (XXV) of 24 October 1970, "Declaration on Principles of International Law concerning Friendly Relations and Cooperation among States in accordance with the Charter of the United Nations" (customary IL). - Ius cogens rule.
+- Continuous development in IL.
+Consequence: binding to all states (members and non-members UN)- application by ICJ even if the conventional rule has been excluded from the jurisdiction of ICJ. - Principle of Customary IL (ICJ Judgment in the case concerning United States military and paramilitary activities in and against Nicaragua (Nicaragua v.
+United States), 1986). - Fundamental principle of IL: GA Resolution 2625 (XXV) of 24 October 1970, "Declaration on Principles of International Law concerning Friendly Relations and Cooperation among States in accordance with the Charter of the United Nations" (customary IL). - Ius cogens rule.
 Article 53 of the Vienna Convention on the Law of Treaties 1969.
-ILC commentary. - Two cases in which the use of force is permitted are expressly provided for in the Charter: - self-defense against an armed attack, with the limits indicated in Article 51 UN Charter; - military actions carried out on the basis of a decision of the UN Security Council (SC) acting within the framework of Chapter VII of the Charter.
+ILC commentary. - Two cases in which the use of force is permitted are expressly provided for in the Charter: - self-defense against an armed attack, with the limits indicated in Article 51 UN Charter; - military actions carried out based on a decision of the UN Security Council (SC) acting within the framework of Chapter VII of the Charter.